Justia 10.0

 Harbor Oaks Hospital

-Faced with allegations ranging from sexual abuse to poor staff training and oversight, Harbor Oaks has seen several lawsuits filed against them.
-[3]
+Faced with allegations ranging from sexual crimes to poor staff training and oversight, Harbor Oaks has seen several lawsuits filed against it.

 Starr Commonwealth

-Similar to Lakeside, Starr Commonwealth—operated by Sequel Youth and Family Services—has been under investigation for violations involving physical abuse and misuse of restraint techniques.
-[4]
+Similar to Lakeside, Starr Commonwealth—operated by Sequel Youth and Family Services—has been under investigation for violations involving physical injuries and misuse of restraint techniques.

 Forest View Hospital